-- (b) Ecology may establish specific criteria to assist it and the Departments of Defense and Energy to determine when a particular nonroad engine becomes a stationary engine.
-This criteria shall not conflict with the definition of "nonroad" engine in 40 CFR 89.2 or with EPA guidance construing that term. - (d7) Integrated review.
-Applicants seeking approval to construct or modify a stationary source that requires review under WAC $\underline{173-400-110}$ or $\underline{173-400-560}$ and to operate one or more nonroad engines in conjunction with the new or modified stationary source may elect to integrate the reviews.
-The notification process for integrated review must comply with the new source review public involvement procedures for the stationary source as applicable (i.e., WAC $\underline{173-400-171}$ or $\underline{173-400-740}$ ). - (e8) Enforcement.
+- (d7) Integrated review.
+Applicants seeking approval to construct or modify a stationary source that requires review under WAC 173-400-110 or 173-400-560 and to operate one or more nonroad engines in conjunction with the new or modified stationary source may elect to integrate the reviews.
+The notification process for integrated review must comply with the new source review public involvement procedures for the stationary source as applicable (i.e., WAC 173-400-171 or 173-400-740). - (e8) Enforcement.
 All persons who receive a nonroad engine approval to operate must comply with all conditions contained in the approval. - (£9) Permitting authority review period.
 Within fifteen days after receiving a complete notice of intent to operate, the permitting authority must either issue the approval to operate or notify the applicant that operation must not start until the permitting authority has set specific operating conditions.
-The permitting authority must promptly provide copies of the final decision to the applicant. - (g10) Conditions to assure compliance with NAAQS.
-Subject to the limitations of subsection (2) of this section, the permitting authority may set specific conditions for operation as necessary to ensure that the nonroad engines do not cause or contribute to a violation of National Ambient Air Quality Standards. - (h11) Appeals.
-Final decisions and orders of ecology or a permitting authority may be appealed to the pollution control hearings board as provided in chapters 43.21B RCW and 371-08 WAC.
+The permitting authority must promptly provide copies of the final decision to the applicant. - $(\underline{\mathfrak{g}}\underline{10})$ Conditions to assure compliance with NAAQS.
+Subject to the limitations of subsection (2) of this section, the permitting authority may set specific conditions for operation as necessary to ensure that the nonroad engines do not cause or contribute to a violation of National Ambient Air Quality Standards. - (\hat{h}11) Appeals.
+Final decisions and orders of ecology or a permitting authority may be appealed to the pollution control hearings board as provided in chapters 43.21B RCW and 371-08 WAC. - ($\pm \underline{12}$) Change of conditions.
+The owner or operator may request, at any time, a change in conditions of an approval to operate.
+The permitting authority may approve the request provided that the permitting authority finds that the operation will comply with WAC $\underline{173-400-113}$ (3) and (4).